RagdollCar/RagdollCar.github.io/_posts/2023-01-08-undefined behavior.markdown

 {% endhighlight %}

-- calling a value-returning function without return statement
+- calling a value-returning function which does not return
 {% highlight cpp %}
 int function()
 {